 MEET SETH ROSE

 Seth Rose was raised by his mother Gigi, his aunt Nicki, and his grandparents Bernard and Clida Rose.
 Growing up in his grandparent's home, the Rose family instilled in Seth a driving work ethic and desire to help others.

 As a graduate of the public school system, Seth was recruited and received a tennis scholarship to the University of South Carolina where he excelled both on and off the court.
-Through hard work, Seth became one of the top collegiate singles players in the nation and one of only six All-American singles selections in USC Gamecock history.
+Through hard work, Seth became one of the top collegiate singles players in the nation and is one of only 10 All-American singles selections in USC Gamecock history.
 In 2014, he was elected to the USC Athletic Hall of Fame for his achievements on the tennis court.

 Seth also distinguished himself in the classroom by earning Dean’s List honors and in the university community by serving as a Student Government representative for Gamecock athletes.
 After receiving his bachelor’s degree in Psychology, with a cognate in Criminal Justice.
 Seth attended USC’s School of Law where he earned his law degree.
-He spent several years as a Richland County Assistant Solicitor prosecuting crimes ranging frs om DUI to murder.
+He spent several years as a Richland County Assistant Solicitor prosecuting crimes ranging from DUI to murder.